ozguncagri/nwMAME/README.md

 - Roms
 - Settings

-Purpose of this folder structure is managing all types of files seperately and easy to update.
+Purpose of this folder structure is managing all types of files separately and easy to update.

 ##Step 2 : Downloading Required Files